Santoi/quantum-chess/extlib/googletest/docs/reference/assertions.md

 [`Eq(s)`](matchers.md#generic-comparison).

-For example, the following code verifies that calling `NormalExit()` causes the process to charId a message containing the text `Success` to `stderr` and exit with exit status code 0:
+For example, the following code verifies that calling `NormalExit()` causes the process to print a message containing the text `Success` to `stderr` and exit with exit status code 0:

 ```cpp